12 Goal-Crushing Ecommerce Marketing Strategies for 2020

 As 2020 approaches, the stakes have never been higher for online retailers trying to compete with sellers flooding marketplaces from retailers like Amazon and Walmart—and, in some cases, the direct-to-consumer retailers themselves.

-But, thankfully, it is not a hopeless task: We compiled 12 of the best expert-approved ecommerce marketing strategies that you need to try in 2020.
+But, thankfully, it is not a hopeless task: We compiled 12 of the best expert-approved ecommerce tips and marketing strategies that you need to try in 2020.
 By implementing these strategies, ecommerce brands can find the holy grail, which remains the right consumer on the right device at the right moment.

 Let’s get started.